-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Marta Giner Asins and Yann Anselin of Norton Rose Fulbright LLP, for their continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Mike Cowie, George Gordon and Mélanie Thill-Tayara of Dechert LLP, for their assistance with this volume.
+We also extend special thanks to Daniel L Wellington and Neely B Agin of Norton Rose Fulbright, who contributed the original format from which the current questionnaire has been derived, and who helped to shape the publication to date.